shikokuchuo/mirai/README.md

 –

-On the client, requesting the status will show the actual number of server instances connected to the client (2 in the example below).
+On the client, requesting the status will show `daemons` as ‘remote’.
-Daemons show as `NA` as network resources may be added and removed at any time, and tasks are automatically distributed to all server processes.
+This is as network resources may be added and removed at any time, and tasks are automatically distributed to all server processes.

+`connections` will show the actual number of connected server instances (2 in the example below).

 ``` r
 daemons()